 Radiant Life College is committed to the health of our students both now and into their future.
 We provide free regular general health checks through our partnership with Mamu Health Service.
 Closing the life expectancy gap for Indigenous and Torres Strait Islanders starts with education from a young age.
 With the help of the Mamu Health Service, we teach our students about healthy eating and lifestyle habits that will benefit them all the way into adulthood.

 Empowering our Aboriginal and Torres Strait Islander people who live in Innisfail and surrounding areas to live long healthy lives.

-Radiant Life College has a strong partnership the Mamu Health Service which is an Aboriginal Community Controlled Health Organisation owned and managed by Aboriginal and Torres Strait Islander people to provide culturally appropriate primary health care programs for Aboriginal people and communities in Innisfail and surrounding districts.
+Mamu Health Service Limited is an Aboriginal Community Controlled Health Organisation owned and managed by Aboriginal and Torres Strait Islander people to provide culturally appropriate and comprehensive primary health care programs for Aboriginal and Torres Strait Islander people and communities in the Innisfail and surrounding areas.

 0468 821 450.